What Do Seventh-day Adventists Believe About the Prophetic Gift?

 The belief in and importance of spiritual gifts is central to Christianity and to carrying out Jesus’ Great Commission (Matthew 28:16-20).
 These gifts are given by the Holy Spirit so we can have the privilege of participating in His ministry.

 Among those gifts is the gift of prophecy.
-It is regarded with special importance from the Apostle Paul in 1 Corinthians 14, since he points out that “one who prophesies strengthens others, encourages them, and comforts them” (vs. 3, NLT).
+It is regarded with special importance by the Apostle Paul in 1 Corinthians 14:3, NKJV since he points out that one who prophesies strengthens, encourages, and comforts others.

 Any person the Holy Spirit chooses can serve with the prophetic gift.
 And Adventists believe this gift has been manifested in a unique but powerful way in recent times, and will be even more so in the last days.